-Blockchain is a type of decentralized Digital Ledger Technology (DTL) that is distributed between a large network of computers or “nodes.”
+Blockchain is a type of decentralized Distributed Ledger Technology (DLT) that is distributed between a large network of computers or “nodes.”
 Since it is so fundamental to cryptocurrency, non-fungible tokens (NFTs), and the wider web3 world, a basic understanding of blockchain technology can be incredibly useful for any newcomer.

 A blockchain is essentially a distributed database that is shared among all the computers or “nodes” of a network.
 It is used to permanently store information, such as cryptocurrency transactions, electronically.
 The data is stored in blocks, each of which is linked together in a chain and secured by cryptography.
 The data cannot be edited or deleted once it is written.